Water hardness sensor error

 Step 6

-If the hardness sensor error persists after the salt has been refilled and a full cycle completed, the sensor itself may have failed and will need to be tested.
-Access the hardness sensor via the sump area at the base of the machine — it appears as a small probe — and test its resistance with a multimeter set to Rx1; a reading outside the manufacturer specification indicates a failed sensor that must be replaced.
-Safety note: disconnect power to the dishwasher at the circuit breaker before accessing any internal components, and confirm the machine has cooled if a cycle was recently run.
+If the hardness sensor error persists after refilling the salt and completing a full cycle, the sensor may have failed and needs testing.
+Access the hardness sensor via the sump area at the base of the machine — it looks like a small probe.
+Test its resistance with a multimeter set to Rx1; any reading outside the manufacturer specifications indicates a failed sensor that must be replaced.
+Safety note: disconnect power to the dishwasher at the circuit breaker before accessing any internal components, and make sure the machine has cooled down if a cycle was recently run.

 Where to Buy Replacement Parts